 One way to prevent injuries or to get relief from chronic pain is compression gear.
 More and more NBA players are wearing compression pants, undershirts and elbow sleeves, let’s find out why!

-As it turns out, there is some evidence that suggests compression wear helps muscles explode more powerfully.
+As it turns out, there is evidence that wearing compression gear helps muscles explode more powerfully.
 When the muscle fibers are condensed, they tend to fire off more rapidly.
-This increase in explosivity is fairly minor but it can help your game.
-It can make your hands just a little bit faster to get that steel or snap off that pass.
-It also may help you add just a little bit of range on your deep jump shots.
+This increase in explosivity is fairly minor but it can still help your game!
+It can make your hands just a tiny bit faster to get that steal, snap off that pass or you add just a little bit of range on your deep jump shots.

 There are a few different concerns you need to address when choosing a compression arm sleeve for basketball.
 First and foremost, you need to ask yourself about functionality.
 The second concern is cleanliness because of this arm sleeve is going to experience quite a lot of sweat.
 The last thing you need to concern yourself with is looks.
 Some people really get an emotional boost when looking good on the court while others could care less about how they look so long as they perform.

 Performance concerns include the fabric that the arm sleeve is made out of.
 Certain fabrics breathe better than others, but the non-breathable fabrics heat up your arm to keep it loose for a longer period.
 You also have to question the mobility of the fabric itself.
 Some compression sleeves are very restrictive while others are a little bit loose.
 You have to choose the right arm sleeve for your game.

 One of the biggest concerns when it comes to compression arm sleeves for basketball is cleanliness.
 You’re going to sweat into your arm sleeve and you’re going to rub up against other sweaty guys on the court.
 That can make the arm sleeve as smelly as a varsity locker room, but some fabrics resist this bacterially-driven scent.